lunixbochs/linters/README.markdown

 This repository is a child of [Sublime Lint](http://github.com/lunixbochs/sublimelint "Sublime Lint") and will be automatically installed.

-NOTE: You may to install the mentioned binaries and place them within your `PATH` for some linters to work.
+NOTE: You may need to install the mentioned binaries and place them within your `PATH` for some linters to work.

 Languages: